 I’ve never trained in martial arts before: can I still attend class?

 All Artemis BJJ classes are suitable for beginners, so don’t worry if you don’t have any martial arts or BJJ experience.
 We pride ourselves on being open and friendly, so if you have any questions before, during or after the class, we’re more than happy to help.

 I’m interested in competition: can I do that in BJJ?

 Absolutely, there is lots of opportunity to compete in BJJ.
 It’s entirely optional, but well worth giving a try at least once to see if you like it.
 There are full details of upcoming competitions and typical rules over on our Competitions page.

-If you have a question which hasn’t been answered, please don’t hesitate to drop us a line at firstname.lastname@example.org, ring 07740 197 319, visit us at one of our classes in Bristol, or take a look at the extensive FAQ on Can’s site, here
+If you have a question which hasn’t been answered, please don’t hesitate to drop us a line at firstname.lastname@example.org, ring 07740 197 319, visit us at one of our classes in Bristol, or take a look at the full length FAQ here